Skip to main content

 School Visitation Leave

 Illinois law provides for eight hours of unpaid leave per school year to attend conferences and/or other activities related to an employee’s biological, foster, adopted, stepchild or legal ward.
 This leave is available only if the scheduling of this event is not available during non-working hours.
-Illinois law requires that this leave may be taken only if all other paid leave has been exhausted and no more than four hours may be taken in any workday.
+Illinois law requires that this leave may be taken only if all other paid leave has been exhausted other than sick leave or disability leave, and no more than four hours may be taken in any workday.

 To be eligible, employees must have six months of service and must provide a written request for leave at least seven days in advance, if possible.
 Employees must provide documentation to support the visit within two days of taking the leave.